DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 ###Enable tasks reordering on the server

 Now, let's reflect these changes on the backend.
-We are going to store the order in the column named sortorder.
-A complete tasks schema may look following:
+We are going to store the order in the column named "sortorder"."
+A complete tasks' schema may look as follows:

 ~~~php
 Schema::create('tasks', function (Blueprint $table){